kheo-ops/kheo/README.md

 ====
 ## Overview
-Kheo is an agentless application dedicated to servers management, including softwares inventory, os and network informations.
+Kheo is an agentless application dedicated to servers life follow-up.
 It performs connections in background in order to generate events that represent changes on servers (differences since the last connection).

-In addition, it will discover routes between servers and display them as a graph in the web ui.
+Changes detections are provided by plugins, each one assuming the responsibility to detect changes and generating associated events.
+Some sample plugins available <a href="https://github.com/kheo-ops/kheo-plugins">kheo-plugins</a> manage things like network interfaces, installed services, running processes or os/kernel informations.

 Kheo relies on SSH to communicate with the servers to manage so it does not need any specific configuration.
-As a constraint, it needs a key to contact remote hosts.
+As a constraint, it needs a key or a password to contact remote hosts.

-To register servers, you have many solutions:
-- Using an inventory file just like Ansible does.
-- Using the API
-- Using the webapp

-Once your servers have been registered, you can obtain informations like:
-- Network interfaces, IPs and routes
-- OS type and version
-- Users
-- Resources (ram, disk, cpu, ...)
-- Running processes
-- Installed packages

-Moreover, Kheo discovers your servers configuration at regular intervals and stores delta between configuration as events.
-You can select events you want to store and those that do not have interest for you.

 ### Components
 Kheo is separated into two components :
-- An API, that is available at
+- An API, that is available at <a href="https://github.com/kheo-ops/kheo-core">kheo-core</a>
-- A webapp, that is available at
+- A webapp, that is available at <a href="https://github.com/kheo-ops/kheo-web">kheo-web</a>

-Moreover, Kheo functionalities are provided by plugins.
-Some of them are available at .
-You can develop your own plugin taking inspiration from these ones.

 ### Running
 Run application layers in docker containers: